-- Canned Ham is either a cooked, whole ham or different pieces pressed together, and it comes packed in a can.
+- Canned Ham is either a fully cooked ham, whole ham or different pieces pressed together, and it comes packed in a can.
 The only thing you have to do is follow the instructions on the package.

-- Raw Ham is something you should avoid if you don’t know what you’re doing.
-Cooking a raw ham from scratch is a tedious process that takes curing it, smoking or boiling it, and only after you’re done with all of that can you begin cooking it.
+- Raw Ham or fresh ham is something you should avoid if you don’t know what you’re doing.
+To cook a ham, raw, from scratch, is a tedious process that takes curing it, smoking, or boiling it, and only after you’re done with all of that can you begin cooking it.
 It’s too much – unless you love cooking!

 What type of brush you want to use depends on what you’re cooking.
 For meat dishes, a basting brush with silicone bristles is best.
-Here are a number of reasons why a silicone basting brush is the way to go when it comes to glazing your ham.
+Here are a number of reasons why a silicone basting brush is a way to go when it comes to glazing your baked ham.